HOME > Handbook > Setting up a run

 Scouting is the act of stopping before a rapid, getting out of the boats, examining the rapid from a better vantage point, talking about it with your crew, and making some decisions.
 See our River reading section for more information on how to interpret the rapids.

 Wear your personal protective equipment (helmet, PFD, and throw rope), even when scouting on shore.
-In a moment you could find yourself in the rapids or in a rescue situation if you or someone else slips and falls into the river.
+In a moment, you could find yourself in the rapids or in a rescue situation if you or someone else slips and falls into the river.
 It's ideal for each scout to wear a smaller throw bag attached to their body so that it's always available during scouts.

-If the shoreline is rocky and treacherous, bring your paddle along which serves as a convenient third balancing point while you walk.
+If the shoreline is rocky and treacherous, bring your paddle along, which serves as a convenient third balancing point while you walk.
 It can also serve as a giant pointer stick when talking to a group about a rapid.

 "WORMMS" is a scouting acronym to help whitewater paddlers remember all the things to look for on a scout.
 It's not just about finding the line you want to take.
 (The key terms used below are covered in our Communication section).